oasis-tcs/openc2-jadn/jadn-v2.0.md

 | Map                 | Yes        | Yes     | non-Ordered, Unique (set)      |
 | Record              | Yes        | Both    | non-Ordered, Unique (set)      |

-* If a collection is Ordered, item order is significant when comparing instances.
-* If a collection is Unique, no item is duplicated within an instance.
 * A Structured compound type enumerates the type of each item individually;
 a non-structured type defines the same type for all items
 * A Mapping compound type each item is a key:value pair with a unique key, otherwise each item is a value.
+* If a collection is Ordered, item order is significant when comparing instances.
+* If a collection is Unique, no item is duplicated within an instance.

-The Record type defines key order, which allows a Record instance to be either an array or an associative array (map).
+The Record type defines key order, which allows a Record instance to be treated as either an array where items are identified by position, or an associative array (map) where items are identified by key.

-By default, ArrayOf and Array specify a *sequence* of items;
-MapOf, Map, and Record specify a *set* of items.

 Compound TypeOptions are listed in [Table 4-2](#table-4-2-typeoptions-specific-to-compound-types):